zsx/r3/README.md

 platforms on Linux/Mac/Windows.

 Building is a matter of picking a config out of the `%make/configs/` directory, or just taking the defaults.
-Options may be overridden on the command line of %make-make.r (which is a client of Rebmake):
+Options may be overridden on the command line of %make.r (which is a client of Rebmake):

-    r3-make ../src/tools/make-make.r CONFIG=configs/vs2017-x64.r DEBUG=asserts
+    r3-make make.r CONFIG=configs/vs2017-x64.r DEBUG=asserts

 That would use the Windows r3-make tool to build a project for Visual Studio 2017.